 As for electrical, homes use a lot more energy than they did in past years.
 Think of all the devices that need power that we use in our homes today, then compare it to the power output required in a home built back in the 1960’s.
 Older homes just aren’t built to keep up with the power draw of modern homes.
 What’s more, if the home is old enough, they may use things like aluminum wiring, which is less efficient (among other problems).

 Dealing with either of these systems can be expensive, and extensive problems can mean redoing lines throughout the house.
 While replacing a faucet or an outlet is an easy fix, rewiring or re-plumbing a whole house is often enough to break the budget.

 Keep in mind, plumbing and electrical are specialty jobs.
 While minor tasks can be done by an ambitious DIYer, serious work should always be done by a professional.
 While you might think you’re saving a buck or two by doing the work yourself, but you’re actually just causing future problems for the property.
 There’s a lot of expertise that goes into plumbing and electrical work.
 Knowing when to put an outlet on a separate breaker, for example, is the kind of thing that requires training, which you won’t likely have.

 Roofs fall into that classification of things you don’t think about much unless they’re not functioning properly.
 No one wants a leaky roof, or one that’s falling apart.
 So be sure to check it for distress before committing to a property, as renovating a roof can be expensive and difficult.

 Not every potential flip is going to make a profit, and not every property is worth a flip.
 Choose your investments carefully, and you’ll see better results from your labors.
-For more information on how to be a successful flipper, look into Success Path, and learn from the best.
+For more information on how to be a successful flipper, look into the Real Estate Elevated blog, and learn from the best.